rebma-io/lab/docs/electronics/units-of-measure.md

 ## Decibels

-While nobody uses the original unit of measure, the bel, the decibel (deci- meaning tenth) is everywhere in electronics where signals are being processed in non-digital circuits.
-There are a couple specialized ones that you will see, generally in audio or RF circuits:
+While nobody uses the original unit of measure, the bel, the decibel (deci meaning tenth) is everywhere in electronics where signals are being processed in non-digital circuits.
+While the decibel (dB) on its own is specifically a _ratio_ between two signal levels and therefore expresses only relative relationships.

+If you want to use an absolute value, you can add on a modifier to the dB notation.There are a couple specialized ones that you will see, generally in audio or RF circuits:

 | dB Units | Meaning                               |
 | -------- | ------------------------------------- |